kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

 ### Authentication

+* OS can do!
+(First pass)

 * In most computer security contexts, user authentication is the fundamental building block and the primary line of defense.
+(First line of defense an OS can use.)

 * RFC 4949 defines user authentication as the process of verifying an identity claimed by or for a system entity.

-* An authentication process consists of two steps:
+* An authentication process consists of two steps (Two-factor authentication):

   * Identification step - Presenting an identifier to the security system
   * Verification step - Presenting or generating authentication information that corroborates the binding between the entity and the identifier

+  e.g., Google account 2-factor authentication, Common Access Card (CAC) requiring password after inserting the card in to a machine.

 * Means of authentication